akka/akka-http/docs/src/main/paradox/routing-dsl/directives/basic-directives/extractParserSettings.md

 ## Description

-Extracts the request's underlying @unidoc[ParserSettings], which can be useful when you want to access custom status codes and media types.
+Extracts the request's underlying @apidoc[ParserSettings], which can be useful when you want to access custom status codes and media types.

 ## Example